-The fall season is beautiful, but it also introduces a few different driving hazards… deer collisions being one of them.
+Autumn is beautiful, but it also introduces some fall driving hazards… deer collisions being one of them.
 From October to December, mating and hunting season make deer go on the move.
 For drivers, that means you’re more likely to hit one.

 According to the National Insurance Crime Bureau, deer-vehicle collisions are the top animal-related claim in the U.S. Before you get too worried, here are some helpful tips on how to avoid hitting a deer… and how to handle things if you end up hitting one despite your best efforts.